 Approximately one-half of U.S. pregnancies are unintended.
 Current contraceptive methods serve well for many women but not well for others, especially women with special health considerations such as obesity, hypertension, or diabetes.
-Recent data indicate that one-third of reproductive age women are obese, putting them at increased risk of venous thromboembolism (VTE), hypertension, and diabetes.
+Recent data indicate that one-third of reproductive-age women have obesity, putting them at increased risk of venous thromboembolism (VTE), hypertension, and diabetes.
 As their risk factors increase, these women have contraindications to most hormonal contraceptive methods, yet they face even higher risks from pregnancy.
 Options are limited for those women wishing to avoid pregnancy.
 New or improved safe and effective contraception is needed.
-The CDP is developing methods designed to address unmet needs for safety, acceptability, and effectiveness.
+The Contraceptive Development Program (CDP) is developing methods designed to address unmet needs for safety, acceptability, and effectiveness.

 Contraceptive Vaginal Rings (CVRs)

-In partnership with The Population Council, CDP has developed a novel ring that delivers the progestin, Nestorone®, to effectively block follicular development and deliver 17-ß estradiol to support bone health, but with low potential for increasing VTE risk, even for obese women.
-The ring used continuously (no removal interval) appeared safe and effectively inhibited ovulation.
+In partnership with the Population Council, CDP has developed a novel ring that delivers progestin to effectively block follicular development and deliver 17-ßestradiol to support bone health, but with low potential for increasing VTE risk, even for women who have obesity.
+The ring used continuously (no removal interval) for 90 days appeared safe and effectively inhibited ovulation.
 Most women liked the ring, but some experienced unacceptable bleeding.
-A pilot study implementing a ring-out period (2 or 4 days) demonstrated that a ring-out period of 2 days could cause regular, predictable bleeding in most women.
-The ring appears to be safe and effective, including in obese women, based on inhibition of ovulation.
-By either continuous or cyclical use of the ring, a woman may produce predictable and acceptable bleeding which, depending on her response, could be amenorrhea, occasional bleeding over a 90-day period, or a cyclical interval of bleeding resulting from removal of the ring for a 2-day period.
+A pilot study implementing a ring-out period (2 or 4 days) demonstrated that a short ring-out period could cause regular, predictable bleeding in most women.
+The ring appears to be safe and effective, including in women who have obesity.
+By either continuous or cyclical use of the ring, a woman may produce predictable and acceptable bleeding which, depending on her response, could be amenorrhea, occasional bleeding over a 90-day period, or a cyclical interval of bleeding resulting from removal of the ring for a 2-, 3-, or 4-day period.

 ClinicalTrials.gov Identifier: NCT03432416